 Please contact the Editorial Office if you require advice on deposition of such data.

-Concerns regarding resource sharing should be sent to the Managing Editor.
+Concerns regarding Resource sharing should be sent to the Executive Editor.

-JEB encourages researchers to consult the ARRIVE guidelines for reporting animal research.
+Development encourages researchers to consult the ARRIVE guidelines for reporting animal research.
 These guidelines provide a checklist for those preparing a manuscript intended for publication.
-JEB also broadly supports the principles of the STRANGE framework for addressing sampling biases in animal behaviour research.
-JEB does not allow the publication of papers describing experimental procedures that may reasonably be presumed to have inflicted unnecessary pain, discomfort or disturbance of normal health on living animals.
+Development does not allow the publication of papers describing experimental procedures that may reasonably be presumed to have inflicted unnecessary pain, discomfort or disturbance of normal health on living animals.
 Manuscripts will only be accepted if: (1) it is clear that the scientific advances made justified the procedures; (2) appropriate anaesthetic and surgical procedures were followed; (3) adequate steps were taken to ensure that animals did not suffer unnecessarily at any stage of the experiment.

 For research involving human subjects or human tissue, authors must name the committee(s) that approved the experiments in the Materials and Methods section of the paper and include with their submission a statement to confirm that informed consent was obtained from all subjects or tissue donors.
 We also encourage authors to submit a sample of a patient consent form, and may require submission on particular occasions.
 For work involving human eggs or embryos, any financial recompense to donors must be declared.
 All clinical investigation must have been conducted according to the principles expressed in the Declaration of Helsinki.